-- Other income.
-If you receive an interest payment or other income before the end of a year, it's available to you, and you must count it as income in that year.
+- Other income: If you receive an interest payment or other income before the end of a year, it's available to you, and you must count it as income in that year.
 That's the case even if you don't put the amount in your own bookkeeping system.

 Constructive Receipt in Accrual Accounting

 Constructive receipt doesn't apply in accrual accounting.
 In accrual accounting, income is counted when the work is done and the bill is sent to the customer, and expenses are counted when they are incurred (when the bill is received).
-There is no cash changing hands in this case.